dlgeiser/SanGiovanni-Lab/README.md

 the library.
 If this is what you want to do, use the GNU Lesser General Public License instead of this License.
 But first, please read
 <https://www.gnu.org/licenses/why-not-lgpl.html>.

+Needed to chose a theme that was responsive so that